Annie Wersching

 Anne Wersching (March 28, 1977 – January 29, 2023) was an American actress.
 She was known for her television roles as Renee Walker in 24, Julia Brasher in Bosch, Emma Whitmore in Timeless, Dr. Kelly Neiman in Castle, Leslie Dean in Runaways, Lily Salvatore in The Vampire Diaries and Rosalind Dyer in The Rookie, as well as the voice and performance-capture for Tess in the video game The Last of Us.

 Early life

-Wersching was born in St. Louis, Missouri, on March 28, 1977.
+Wersching was born in St. Louis, Missouri.
 She attended Crossroads College Preparatory School in St. Louis, graduating in 1995.
 During her youth, she competed in Irish dance and belonged to the St. Louis Celtic Stepdancers group.
 She received a BFA in musical theatre from Millikin University, from which she graduated in 1999.

 Career

-Wersching began her acting career with a guest appearance on the show Star Trek: Enterprise and moved on to guest starring roles on such shows as Angel, Charmed, Cold Case, Killer Instinct and Supernatural.
+Wersching began her acting career with a guest appearance in the 2002 episode Oasis on the show Star Trek: Enterprise and moved on to guest starring roles on such shows as Angel, Charmed, Cold Case, Killer Instinct, and Supernatural.
 From March to November 2007, she played the recurring role of Amelia Joffe on the ABC soap opera General Hospital.
 She also worked in theaters such as Victory Gardens, Marriott Lincolnshire, and the Utah Shakespearean Festival.

 Wersching played FBI Special Agent Renee Walker in the seventh and eighth seasons of 24.